puzzle/ansible-training/content/en/docs/11/_index.en.md

 ### Task 4

 * Start `webserver_rulebook.yml` in verbose mode.
-* Stop the httpd service on `node1` from another terminal on `control0` and see how the playbook `webserver.yml` is re-run.
+* Stop the httpd service on `node1` with ansible from another terminal on `control0` and see how the playbook `webserver.yml` is re-run.
+(You could also just stop the service directly on `node1`.)

 {{% details title="Solution Task 4" %}}
 ```bash